xmengkinaxis/CPP/System Design Interview Checklist.md

 * Backup and disaster recovery
 * Usage patterns, and security

+* System design is similar to Object/Class Design.
+Why need such a class?
+Which method/function should it provide?
+Which information should it stores or manages?

+# Tips
+1. Discuss trade-offs with your interviewers
+2. Manage your time efficiently
+3. Start wide and end deep

 # 1. Ask clarifying and high-level design Questions to scope the problem well
-what an interviewer is expecting from us, <br>
+what an interviewer is expecting from us; the interviewer is evaluating your investigative abilities<br>
 * to Gather requirements, and to scope the problem
 * to outline use cases, to gather constraints, and to validate our assumptions Whenever you interact with a platform, think of the who, why, what, and how.
 Looking into designing the incentives for all kinds of users for them to interact with the system. <br>